-The national census on crash costs will be completed and a formal paper will be prepared.
 The Task 2 manual will be developed with team members.
-The communication plan will be more formalized with FHWA and TRB committees for presentations on webinars, and posting to websites.
+The communication plan will include proposals to TRB for webinars in 2022.

 The Task 1 final report completed.

 Circumstance affecting project or budget.
 (Please describe any challenges encountered or anticipated that might affect the completion of the project within the time, scope and fiscal constraints set forth in the agreement, along with recommended solutions to those problems).